Prehistory, Anthropology and Genetics

 Well, I guess you can always purchase the original English language video if you are very interested (link).
 Sorry about that.
 The documentary is very interesting in any case but it is not available online in English as far as I can tell.

 Please, be reasonably respectful when making comments.
 I do not tolerate in particular sexism, racism nor homophobia.
 Personal attacks, manipulation and trolling are also very much unwelcome here.The author reserves the right to delete any abusive comment.Preliminary comment moderation is...
-OFF (let's see how long it can last this time).
+ON (your comment may take some time, maybe days or weeks to appear).